Penfolds Bin 138 GSM 2020 Review: Balanced, But Constantly Shifting

 Editor’s Note

 This tasting was carried out over a single afternoon, with food pairings tested side by side to observe how the wine shifted across different textures and flavours.
-The notes reflect both individual and shared impressions — including Kiki’s observation of a faint floral lift with the cottage cheese.
-By the end of the bottle, the wine’s character evolved notably, softening in structure while showing more fruit and texture.
+The notes reflect both individual and shared impressions, including a faint floral lift noted alongside the cottage cheese.
+As the bottle opened, the structure softened slightly while the wine became more cohesive overall.

 Please drink responsibly.